Necropolis

 Santa Anita.
 One good option is a fifteen minute walk down to the BART

-station at Balboa Park and
+station at Balboa Park Colma

 Photo from landsat.com